Creating international opportunities

 UKRI makes it simpler for UK and international researchers and businesses to work together on research and innovation.
 We remove barriers, such as the risk that a joint project will be approved in one country but not another, by partnering with major research organisations and networks worldwide.

-Our agreements with research funders in countries such as the US, Norway and Brazil make it possible for researchers to submit joint funding proposals.
+The agreements we have with research funders in countries such as the US, Luxembourg, Norway and Brazil make it possible for researchers to submit joint funding proposals.